fiveisprime/az-login/README.md

 // ...
 Use the credentials and subscription ID
 ```

 This will result in a "device code" being copied to your clipboard, and a browser being launched, which allows you (or your end-users) to interactively authenticate with Azure.
 Once the login is complete, an Azure "service principal" is auto-created, and persisted to disk, so that subsequent calls to `login` won't require re-authenticating.
+This allows your own apps to behave similarly to tools such as the [Az CLI](https://github.com/azure/azure-cli), without much effort.

-Optionally, if you'd like to create a service principal explicitly, and have `az-login` use it instead, you can set the following environment variables, which will be automatically used to authenticate, instead of using the interactive login proces and then creating a new service principal:
+Optionally, if you'd like to create a service principal explicitly, and have `az-login` use it instead (e.g. because you want to allow your end-users to provide one that is scoped down to their desired access), you can set and/or document the following environment variables, which will be automatically used to authenticate, instead of using the interactive login proces and then creating a new service principal:

 * **azureSubId / ARM_SUBSRIPTION_ID** - The ID of the Azure subscription that you'd like to manage resources within
 * **azureServicePrincipalClientId / ARM_CLIENT_ID** - The name of the service principal